Search for Lost Animals at SVACA

 - Ask your neighbors (especially children who often notice stray animals when they're out playing) if they have seen an animal matching your animal's description.

-- You should also visit the shelters in neighboring communities such as San Jose Animal Care, the Santa Clara County Animal Shelter (unincorporated areas), Palo Alto Animal Services and the Humane Society Silicon Valley.
+- You should also contact the shelters in neighboring communities such as San Jose Animal Care, the Santa Clara County Animal Shelter (unincorporated areas), Palo Alto Animal Services and the Humane Society Silicon Valley.
 Click here for a map of neighboring shelters.

 - There are many sites on the internet you can check.
 Just type in "Lost Pets" or "Missing Pets" to your favorite search engine.
 Craigslist, Nextdoor, and social media sites such as Facebook are also frequently used sites for lost and found pets.

 Don't give up hope!
 Some animals go missing for weeks, sometimes even months, before they are found by their guardians.